 Table of Contents:A guide through the Web site

 How it all Began: How Compassionate Friends originated.

 Credo: We need not walk alone.
 We are The Compassionate Friends.E-Mail addresses: Communication is the key to survival for bereaved parents.
 TALK TO SOMEONE.

 Guest Book.
 We want to hear from you.
 Please let us know what your thoughts are.
 If you would like to have your child or sibling remembered on the Memorial page or submit a poem on our Newsletter page; please fill out the form provided in our Guest Book.
 Thank you

 Memorial: This page is dedicated to our precious Children.
-Watch for changes to this format this Spring (2013.)Reflections Page:
+Watch for changes to this format this Winter 2016Reflections Page:

 Articles and Link Page:: Other sites with similar interests.
 The Bereavement Journey a place where you can email or chat with others.
 A Bereaved Parent's Wish List: A List which every person should read to help understand some of the ways Bereaved parents feel.

 NATIONAL CHILDREN'S MEMORIAL DAY: A Proclamation by the President of the United States of America signed in 1998.

 Magazine of The Compassionate Friends: Published Quarterly.Our Website: : What is really important for anyone who visits this site to know is that the website is "ours", Columbia GA and Camden County NJ.
 Both chapters have special places where they have remembered their children with memorials for those children.
 The Riverwalk is a memorial for the children from Georgia.
 A dedicated park bench in the Camden County Park System is a memorial for the children of the Camden County NJ TCF Chapter.
 Please read about these special places.